Gambling and online casinos in Palau

 Palau is a small Pacific nation of more than 300 islands and is known for its stable economy, tourism and innovative approach to digital technology.

-Although gambling in the country is not officially legalized,- Palau authorities are gradually showing interest in creating a regulated environment for online gambling,
+Although gambling in the country is not officially legalized, Palau authorities are gradually showing interest in creating a regulated environment for online gambling, especially in the context of the development of digital services and cryptocurrency solutions.

 Historical context